Skip to contentSkip to footer

 WHAT EXACTLY IS RETINOL?

-Retinol is a derivative of vitamin A and, perhaps, the most popular example of a retinoid, the overarching term for this powerhouse class of A-ingredients.
-(Many of them, in fact, start with the letter R.) How does it hit all its skincare marks?
+Retinol is a derivative of vitamin A and the best known example of a retinoid, the overarching term for this powerhouse class of A-ingredients.
+(Many of them, in fact, start with the letter R.) How does it hit all its skin care marks?
 By increasing cell turnover.
-“Our skin, much like a snake, sheds every 28 days and retinol is something that helps it go through that shedding process a little faster,” explains dermatologist Dr. Dennis Gross.
+“Our skin, much like a snake, sheds every 28 days, and retinol is something that helps it go through that shedding process a little faster,” explains dermatologist Dr. Dennis Gross.
 “It refreshes the skin’s surface more quickly, which brightens it, helps pores look better, and improves texture.”
-The difference between an over-the-counter retinol and a prescription-strength retinoic acid (aka tretinoin, adapalene, and tazarotene found under the brand names Retin-A, Differin, and Tazorac, respectively) is a question of potency and penetration: the latter causes cell turnover to happen more rapidly and it also goes deeper.
-“It’s going to get into the entire lining of the pore, from the opening at the surface down to the connection with the oil gland, and that’s why they are often prescribed for acne because the problem begins with a blockage deep in the pore,” Dr. Gross explains.
+The difference between an over-the-counter retinol and a prescription-strength retinoic acid (aka tretinoin, adapalene, and tazarotene found under the brand names Retin-A, Differin, and Tazorac, respectively) is a question of potency and penetration: the latter causes cell turnover to happen more rapidly, and it also goes deeper.
+“It’s going to get into the entire lining of the pore, from the opening at the surface down to the connection with the oil gland,” Dr. Gross explains.
+“That’s why they are often prescribed for acne because the problem begins with a blockage deep in the pore.”
 If you’re dealing with severe acne, prescription retinoids may be your best bet.
-For other skin care concerns like fine lines and texture, retinol can have a significant impact; it just may take a little longer for some people to see results.
+For other skin care concerns like fine lines and texture, retinol can have a significant impact; it just might take a little longer for some people to see results.

 HOW TO USE RETINOL